 The Program at UC Berkeley

-At UC Berkeley, the Program has provided support to over 120 students from 2012 to 2020, both undergraduate and master’s degree students.
+Based in the Center for African Studies at UC Berkeley, the Program has provided support to over 120 students from 2012 to 2020, both undergraduate and master’s degree students.
 Students seeking doctoral degrees are not eligible for this Program.
-Going forward through 2030, the Program at UC Berkeley will provide support to 108 master's degree students.
+Going forward through 2030, the Program at UC Berkeley will provide support to over 108 master's degree students.
 To be considered for the Mastercard Foundation Scholars Program, master's degree seekers must first apply to the university through the regular admissions process.
 After students apply for admission to a degree program, the Program will invite them to apply for the Scholarship, if they meet eligibility requirements.
 Please refer to the Apply page for more information on the application process.

 Aligned with the Foundation’s Young Africa Works strategy and with Berkeley’s commitment to excellence for positive global contributions, the UC Berkeley Program seeks to enhance connections between the innovative and entrepreneurial ecosystems at Berkeley and those on the African continent.
 In addition to receiving high-quality education, Scholars will receive specialized training in leadership and entrepreneurship, and participate in program connecting them to the innovative ecosystems of the San Francisco Bay Area and Silicon Valley.

 Through the grant, the Center for African Studies will offer catalytic seed grants to Berkeley faculty to encourage research collaborations with scholars at African institutions on projects that tackle critical needs and issues relevant to the Young Africa Works strategy.
-These funded projects will also offer MCF Scholars with career-enhancing research opportunities.
+These funded projects will also offer Mastercard Foundation Scholars with career-enhancing research opportunities.
 The initiative will include a local Advisory Board to assist with creating and enhancing links between the Bay Area and African innovation hubs.
-Another element is an Alumni Impact Fund that will leverage the creativity within our own MCF Scholars community.
+Another element is an Alumni Impact Fund that will leverage the creativity within our own Mastercard Foundation Scholars community.